 Dynamic Living Energy, also known as Bio – Dynamic, BioEnergetics or energy permaculture is the energy that flows through all living entities.
 From the tiniest bacteria to the tallest trees and all universes.
 Living Energy is most obvious when you observe flowing water.

-Victor Schauberger, Nikola Tesla, Wilhelm Reich, Rudolph Steiner, Masaru Emoto are all pioneers in living energy.
+Victor Schauberger, Nikola Tesla, Walter Russell, Wilhelm Reich, Rudolph Steiner, Masaru Emoto are all pioneers in living energy.
 It is not mainstream, yet it keeps the mainstream flowing + alive.

 Living energy is the energy that keeps us living.
 It is the antithesis to our modern industrial world and its use of dead energy, aka fossil fuels.
-Some say our fossil fuel use and its explosive technologies is one of the root causes of our violent, war/fear driven world.
+Some say our fossil fuel uses and its explosive technologies are one of the root causes of our violent, war/fear driven world.

 Rather than using energy arrived from dead organic matter and ancient animals, perhaps we can switch to living energy and create a more peaceful, loving + compassionate world.